 There is a certain type of person who is perfectly suited to make money with my new system.
 People who are experts, authors, speakers, teachers, trainers, and coaches – any person who wants to package up their knowledge into digital products and sell them online through the power of blogging.

 Today I continue to write to this blog, run my podcast, travel the world and teach experts how to apply the Blog Sales Funnel model in their business, through my various training courses and guides.

 How Can You Benefit From My Story?

-This story only touches upon many different aspects of how I have made money online and the different stages of my own development as an entrepreneur.
+This story touches upon many different aspects of how I have made money online and the different stages of my own development as an entrepreneur.

-Your next step, if you want to follow in my footsteps and create both time and money freedom in your life, is to go to the “How You Can Start” page and begin the process to set up an online income stream.
+Your next step, if you want to follow in my footsteps and create both time and money freedom in your life, is to go to the How You Can Start page.

 Thank you for reading my story, and I’ll see you on the next page.

 P.S.
 To hear this story in audio format, listen to the Yaro Starak Backstory Podcast.